-- 1. CN10-2: All exterior building signage must follow the UCF Marketing Guidelines.
-The Americana Gotham font shall be used for all exterior building signage. - Include "No Parking Fire Lane" signage at all locations deemed necessary by the UCF Building Code Office and the State Fire Marshal, including but not limited to signage at the fire department routes/lanes, hydrants, back flow preventers, and post indicator valves. - 3.
-Include "No Parking Fire Lane, FDC" signage at all fire department connection (FDC) locations. - 4.
-The emergency disconnects to each building shall be labeled separately as "Main Shunt" or "Emergency Shunt."
+- 4. The emergency disconnects to each building shall be labeled separately as "Main Shunt" or "Emergency Shunt."
 The numerals 1 of 3, 2 of 3, etc., shall be included as appropriate for each situation.
 Where disconnects are within an enclosed room, signage listing, "Disconnecting Means Within," in large letters, shall be provided adjacent to the room. - 5.
-Each fire department connection, backflow, or post indicator valve shall have a permanent hangtag denoting the building number (###) and building abbreviation. - Temporary directional signs shall be used during construction on the site to aid in campus wayfinding for vehicular and pedestrian traffic.
+Each fire department connection, backflow, or post indicator valve shall have a permanent hangtag denoting the building number (###) and building abbreviation. - 6.
+Temporary directional signs shall be used during construction on the site to aid in campus wayfinding for vehicular and pedestrian traffic.
 Coordinate locations with the UCF Project Manager. - 7.
 Permanent directional signs shall be planned and installed on the site to aid in campus wayfinding for vehicular and pedestrian traffic and must meet existing signage standards.
-These signs include building identification signs, vehicular directional signs, kiosk, etc. Quantities and locations of directional signage shall be coordinated with Facilities and Safety.

-- Pavement marking and graphics shall be included in the construction documents. - Roadway signage shall be designed in accordance with the Florida Department of Transportation (FDOT) and the Manual of Uniform Traffic Control Devices (MUTCD). - 10.
+These signs include building identification signs, vehicular directional signs, kiosk, etc. Quantities and locations of directional signage shall be coordinated with Facilities and Safety. - 8.
+Pavement marking and graphics shall be included in the construction documents. - 9.
+Roadway signage shall be designed in accordance with the Florida Department of Transportation (FDOT) and the Manual of Uniform Traffic Control Devices (MUTCD). - 10.
 Each building address shall be identified by an aluminum sign with minimum length of 12 inches x 11 inches in width, single sided with 1-2 color intermediate vinyl colors.
 The sign shall be .040 aluminum material plate with rounded corners with 1/4 inch holes at each corner.
-The font shall be Americana Gotham with upper and lower case letters.
+The font shall be Gotham with upper and lower case letters.
 Building numbers shall be 6 inches in length with road name letters 2 inches in length.
 The sign shall be installed at a location visible from the fire lane, the FDC, and the main building entrance.
 Larger buildings may require additional signs.
+See attachment.

-See attachment. - 11.
-Building entrances shall be identified with ADA-compliant signage. - 12.
+- 11. Building entrances shall be identified with ADA-compliant signage. - 12.
 Letter-light signs identifying building names and the Pegasus logo shall be provided on all major campus buildings. - 13.
-Both the letter-light signs and the Pegasus logo shall be backlit.

-- 14. The font shall be Americana Gotham, with upper and lowercase letters.
-Building name letters will be between 22" and 28" in height. - The color of the letters and the Pegasus logo shall be Pantone 874. - 16.
+Both the letter-light signs and the Pegasus logo shall be backlit. - The font shall be Gotham, with upper and lowercase letters.
+Building name letters will be between 22" and 28" in height. - 15.
+The color of the letters and the Pegasus logo shall be Pantone 874. - 16.
 The Pegasus logo shall always face to the right. - 17.
 Placement of letter-light signs and of the Pegasus logo, and size of the Pegasus logo, shall be reviewed on a project-by-project basis.
 Recommendations by the Architect must be presented at the Design Development phase for review and approval.